Welcome to the Pediatric/Adolescent Unit

 All inpatients receive a survey in the mail after discharge.
 Because our goal is to provide excellent care, we would greatly appreciate your time in filling out and returning the survey.
 Your comments on where we have done well along with areas we could improve help us to provide that care.

 We welcome your input, so if you have any compliments or concerns during your stay, please talk to your primary nurse or any available nursing staff.
-Additionally you may contact Brenda Moffitt, Director of Women's and Children's Services at 452-6860.Learn More About:
+Additionally you may contact Melinda Schmidt, Director of Women's and Children's Services at 452-6860.Learn More About:

 - Common Childhood Illnesses